(This blog has been written following a question raised on LinkedIn by Brian Wernham)

 The next concept in IRC timeboxing that I feel is perhaps the most powerful, and perhaps everyone should at least take a look at is the idea of having very significant review point towards the end of sprint/timebox but not at the very end.
 This concept means that we have at least got some time to correct and adjust before we do the final demo and close the timebox down.
 Just a quick point here in IT terms, I do not mean a ‘code freeze’.

 Brian, you are pretty experienced in agile and I am pretty confident that you have seen a few Friday afternoons when things are all pulled together only to find one or two ‘aha! moments’.
-The thinking behind the review point at the end of refinement is that if you have an ‘aha!
-Moment’ on a Wednesday afternoon – you might just be able to do something about it before the big demo on Friday afternoon!
+The thinking behind the review point at the end of refinement is that, if you have an ‘aha! moment’ on a Wednesday afternoon – you might just be able to do something about it before the big demo on Friday afternoon!

-I think IRC timeboxing as described in the handbook doesn't do DSDM and any favours here.
+These two concepts (schedeuled review points and a tidy-up cycle) can be quite useful.
+However, I think IRC timeboxing as described in the handbook doesn't do DSDM and any favours here.

 My biggest single issue with it, is that it just looks too prescriptive.
 Although the method is underpinned with ‘pragmatism and common sense’ it's very difficult to read this guidance in any other way than you have two review points, one is towards the front of the timebox and the other is towards the back.
-If you felt very strongly that a second review point in the middle would add a lot of value then my advice is ‘go ahead and do it’ - however in ‘AgilePM exam mode’ you will be marked down for this kind of thinking.
+If you felt very strongly that an extra review point in the middle would add a lot of value then my advice is ‘go ahead and do it’ - however in ‘AgilePM exam mode’ you will be marked down for this kind of thinking.

 The irony is that it has a lot of merit